-In some cases, you might need to use the Cloud Monitoring API rather than the Cloud Console.
+In some cases, you might need to use the Cloud Monitoring API rather than the Google Cloud console.
 The API can express some queries that can't otherwise be constructed.

 Run the detector script again, to verify that no deprecated labels remain.